AbdullayevaF/digidigi-camera-finder/README.md

 ## Project Goal

-The goal of Gidigidi is to make buying a first camera:
+The goal of DigiDigi is to make buying a first camera:

 - Easier
 - Faster